Workflows Reference

 What Are Workflows?

-Workflows are structured, multi-phase development processes defined in .agent/workflows/.
+Workflows are structured, multi-phase development processes defined in .agents/workflows/.
 They chain rules and skills together into repeatable, quality-enforced development cycles.

-Each workflow is invoked as a slash command (e.g., /orchestrator, /quick-fix) and guides the agent through specific phases with completion criteria at each step.
+Each workflow is invoked as a slash command (e.g., /workflow-solo, /bugfix) and guides the agent through specific phases with completion criteria at each step.

 Choosing the Right Workflow